How Heritage Can Get Accounting?

 IFRS 16 establishes a unified lessee accounting model, requiring lessees to recognise assets and liabilities for all leases lasting longer than 12 months unless the underlying asset is of low value.

-A lessee must account for both a right-of-use asset, which reflects the lessee’s right to use the underlying asset which is leased, and a lease liability, which represents the lessee’s obligation to make lease payments.
+A lessee must account for both a right-of-use asset, which reflects the lessee’s right to use the underlying asset that is leased, and a lease liability, which represents the lessee’s obligation to make lease payments.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.